green-code-initiative/creedengo-challenge/builders.md

 # Hello!
 Welcome to the builder team 👋

-Interested in adding rules to one of the ecoCode plugins?
+Interested in adding rules to one of the creedengo plugins?
 You are at the right place.\
 This guide will go through the **important elements** you might need for a successful challenge!

 ## Prerequisites